Elias Koutsoupias

 - On the Nisan-Ronen conjecture for submodular valuations - STOC 2020 (with George Christodoulou and Annamaria Kovacs)

-We have also proved positive results for special inputs.
+We have also established positive results for specific input instances.

 - Truthful allocation in graphs and hypergraphs - ICALP 2021 (with George Christodoulou and Annamaria Kovacs)

-Here are some of my older papers on this topic.
+The following are some of my earlier publications on this or related topics.

 - A lower bound for scheduling mechanisms (with George Christodoulou and Angelina Vidali)